JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Data reduction

 We retrieved the mid-IR data of CGCG 007-025 from MAST.
 The galaxy was observed with JWST/MIRI MRS using the three MRS grating settings (SHORT, MEDIUM and LONG) and the FAST readout mode, giving full coverage in the wavelength range ${\rm \lambda \sim 5-28~\mu m}$.
 A single pointing was taken, centered in the main starbursting region of the galaxy.
 Given the JWST pointing accuracy of $\sim0.1$", target acquisition was not required.
 A 4-point dither pattern was implemented to ensure optimal sampling across the FoVs and to facilitate the identification and removal of detector artifacts.
 Each pointing was observed with 50 groups per integration, with a total exposure time of 1443 seconds.
 To enable accurate background subtraction, dedicated background observations were conducted using half the number of dithers.
 The background and science observations were placed in an uninterruptible sequence.

 The data were reduced using the JWST data reduction pipeline version \textit{1.17.1.dev} with the CRDS 1338 context.
 Briefly, in Stage~1 corrections at detector level are applied to produce data in count rate units.
 These include corrections for dark current, masking of detector cosmetics, and removal of strong jumps introduced by the impact of cosmic rays.
 In Stage~2, data is flat-field corrected, and wavelength and flux calibrated.
 A first inspection of the count rate images revealed intense cosmic ray events all across the detector which are difficult to mask.
 At the time of reducing the data, the developer version of the pipeline was the only release which included the \textit{straylight} correction step, a crucial step for correcting these intense cosmic ray events.
-Background subtraction is performed in Stage~3 using a master sky background created with the dedicated sky observations of each object.
+Background subtraction is performed in Stage~3 using a master sky background created with the dedicated sky observations.
 We opted for this option rather than a pixel-by-pixel correction, since the later introduces more noise in the final data products.
 Stage~3 also combines the individual exposures into a single one and reconstructs the 3D datacubes per band.
 We also enabled a residual fringe correction in Stage~2 to account for any residual fringing not corrected during Stage~1.
 For extended sources, the simple fringe-flat correction applied in Stage~1 is usually enough to reduce its impact on the data products.
 However, the galaxy displays a PSF-like structure, due to an unresolved compact emission, making the fringe patterns vary systematically across the PSF and requiring further corrections to create the final extended mid-IR emission datacubes.
 We chose the \textit{emsm} algorithm as a first step to minimize the wiggle patterns of the PSF.
 The additional PSF-like emission modeling and subtraction was done following the \citet{mingozzi2025ApJ...985..253M} procedure.
 Besides our best efforts to correct from fringing and PSF undersampling, some spaxels situated at the peak of the mid-IR emission are still affected by these wiggling patterns.
+We also verified that the astrometry of the MIRI/MRS datacubes matched the World Coordinate System (WCS) of the available HST data of this galaxy, as well as the WCS of the MUSE dataset from which we obtained the H$\alpha$ contours.